JetBrains/mps-coderules/docs/content/language.md

 ![](img/language-recover-500.png)
 _(example of using `eval/1` predicate)_

 In order to make use of macro definitions, which are essentially parameterised production templates extracted to a separate root, one of two pseudo predicates can be used: `expand` and `call`.
 The former accepts a node, whereas the second expects the argument that are substituted as macro parameters.

 ***Examples of expand/call pseudo predicates***

+***Substitution — passing parameters via context***

 ***Template fragments within production template body***